Harshavardhan086/good_parenting/README.md

 * ...

 This an application helps parents to track their child's activities.
 Parents can track their kids activities.
+Testing